A Quotient Homology Theory of Representation in Neural Networks: Introduction

 \subsection{Our contributions}

-Instead of dealing with an external space induced by a map, in which the choice of a metric is ambiguous, we can imagine the following.
-Take a dataset, determine which pieces are glued to each other by the map, and then count the holes in the manifold after this gluing.
-Under some simple assumptions, these three steps can be rigorously identified with a manifold $\mathcal{M}$, an equivalence class $\sim_\Phi$ and the quotient homology groups $H_k(\mathcal{M}/\sim_\Phi)$ respectively (see Appendix \ref{Prerequisites} for background on these terms).
-This procedure avoids the leakage of geometric information into our estimates of homology since it only depends on the quotient space $\sim_\Phi$.
-It does require knowledge or at least a good estimate of the topology of the manifold $\mathcal{M}$ and a reliable way to identify $\sim_\Phi$.
+Instead of dealing with an external space induced by a map, in which the choice of a metric is ambiguous, we take the following approach.
+Start with a dataset, determine which pieces are glued to each other by the map, and then count the holes in the manifold after this gluing.
+Under some simple assumptions, these three steps can be rigorously identified with a manifold $\mathcal{M}$, an equivalence relation $\sim_\Phi$ and the quotient homology groups $H_k(\mathcal{M}/\sim_\Phi)$ ({or their Betti numbers defined as $\text{rank}[(H_k(\mathcal{M}/\sim_\Phi)]$} ) respectively (see Appendix \ref{Prerequisites} for background on these terms).
+This procedure avoids mixing geometric information into our estimates of homology since it only depends on the quotient space $\sim_\Phi$.
+However, it requires knowledge or at least a good estimate of the topology of the manifold $\mathcal{M}$ and a reliable way to identify $\mathcal{M}/\sim_\Phi$.

 In this work, we show how these steps can be carried out in the context of ReLU neural networks, further developing previous work relating polyhedral decompositions and homology (\cite{liu2023relu}).
 There are two difficulties with making such an approach rigorous.
-Firstly, how can we actually calculate the equivalence class $\sim_\Phi$?
-Secondly, given this class, how and when can we calculate the quotient homology groups $H_k(\mathcal{M}/\sim_\Phi)$?
+Firstly, how can we actually calculate the quotient space $\mathcal{M}/\sim_\Phi$?
+Secondly, given this quotient space, how and when can we calculate the quotient homology groups $H_k(\mathcal{M}/\sim_\Phi)$?
 Our fundamental realization is that since ReLU neural networks split the input domain into convex polyhedra, we can separate the sources of gluing (non-injectivity) into the local rank of the map at each polyhedron and the non-trivial intersections between the images of different polyhedra.
 We refer to these as the rank and the overlap source, respectively, and show that the latter can be computed exactly, using feasibility checks solved through linear programming.
 Afterwards, we prove under which conditions the overlap decomposition is sufficient to calculate quotient homology groups.